 To begin with, the bottle and cup seemed pretty leak proof even when I turned them upside.
 This is great for people like me who accidentally knock their cup over on the desk multiple times.

 In fact, the seal is so tight, when I put Coke in it, the lid popped and hit me in the head!
 So I recommend not putting anything fizzy in it!
 But, I think this has caused the lid to lose some of it’s tightness.
 The bottle leaks when turned on it’s side or upside down (as I found out at the airport and had a massive wet patch on my trousers after placing my bag on my lap!).

 Hitch suggested the leak could be due to a early production unit and have replaced the bottle.
 I’ll update should the bottle leak again.

 The cup doesn’t burn my hand when I hold it like the Keep cup.
 In fact, I can’t feel any heat even after pouring freshly boiled water.
 The cup kept my tea hot (note not just warm, but hot) for three hours.
 Great for those who make tea and forget about it.

-The new lid design is a little stiff, you need both hands (and a little effort) to open.
-I’m hoping it’ll loosen as time goes by.
-It slightly annoying the lid doesn’t sit flat, so my nose touches the lid when drinking sometimes.
+The new lid design is still a little stiff after a year of use, you need both hands (and a little effort) to open.
+One slight annoyance with the cup lid is it doesn’t sit flat, so my nose touches the lid when drinking sometimes.